thenumbernine/Tensor/README.md

 	- once we have this, why not rank-3 rank-4 etc sym or antisym ...
 I'm sure there's some math on how to calculate the unique # of vars
 - sym needs some index help when it's mixing accessors and normal derefs. one signature is Scalar&, the other is Accessor

-- more flexible exterior product (cross, wedge, determinant).
-Generalize to something with Levi-Civita permutation tensor.
 - more flexible multiplication ... it's basically outer then contract of lhs last and rhs first indexes ... though I could optimize to a outer+contract-N indexes
 	- for mul(A a, B b), this would be "expandStorage" on the last of A and first of B b, then "ReplaceScalar" the nesting-minus-one of A with the nesting-1 of B
 - make a permuteOrder() function, have this "ExpandIthIndex<>" on all its passed indexes, then have it run across the permute indexes.